matrixorigin/neolink.ai-docs/docs/Built-in_tools/comfyui.md

 ### 2. Deploy the Instance

-Before clicking the **Create Now** button, ensure the following settings are completed:
+Before clicking the **Create** button, ensure the following settings are completed:

 1. Uncheck the no-GPU mode to ensure the GPU is properly utilized.
 2. Do not modify the data disk mount path to ensure the smooth deployment and operation of ComfyUI.